minprog/platforms/basics/1 workshop/windows/index.md

 Run:

-    pip3 install django
+    pip3 install requests

-This will install the Python package _Django_.
+This will install the Python package _Requests_.

 ## Step 3: Install a text editor